ShahzaibWaseem/RipeTrack/README.md

 ...

-The directory tree should look something like this (Some directories are created when the scripts are run):
+The directory tree should look something like this:

 ```
 MobiSLP
 │
-└── checkpoints			Pretrained models
+└── checkpoints			Pretrained models (created)
 │
 └── dataPreparation		Scripts to prepare the data
 │
-└── logs			Training and testing logs
+└── logs			Training and testing logs (created)
 │
 └── models			Model Architecture Scripts
 │
 └── visualizationsScripts	Contains scripts to produce various visualizations
 │
-└── visualizations		Contains output of said scripts
+└── visualizations		Contains output of said scripts (created)
 ```

+Some of the directories are created when the scripts are executed.

 ### Dataset
 Download the datasets from the following links: